pegjs/pegjs/README.md

 The action is a piece of JavaScript code that is executed as if it was inside a function.
 It gets the match results of labeled expressions in preceding expression as its arguments.
 The action should return some JavaScript value using the `return` statement.
 This value is considered match result of the preceding expression.
 The action can return `null` to indicate a match failure.

-The code inside the action has access to all variables and functions defined in the initializer at the beginning of the grammar.
+The code inside the action can access all variables and functions defined in the initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.

+The code inside the action can also access the parse position at the beginning of the action's expression using the `offset` variable.
+It is a zero-based character index into the input string.
+If the `trackLineAndColumn` option was set to `true` when the parser was generated (or `--track-line-and-column` was used on the command line), the code can also access the line and column at the beginning of the action's expression using the `line` and `column` variables.
+Both are one-based indexes.

+Note that curly braces in the action code must be balanced.

 #### *expression<sub>1</sub>* / *expression<sub>2</sub>* / ... / *expression<sub>n</sub>*